Multinational Executives and Managers

 To qualify as a manger, one must:

 - Manage an organization, department, subdivision, function or component of the organization;

-- Supervise and control the work of other supervisory, professional or managerial employees, or manages an essential function (a supervisor has the authority to hire and fire or recommend such actions; a functional manager must be employed at a senior level within the organizational hierarchy or with respect to the function managed); and
+- Supervise and control the work of other supervisory, professional or managerial employees, or manage an essential function (a supervisor has the authority to hire and fire or recommend such actions; a functional manager must be employed at a senior level within the organizational hierarchy or with respect to the function managed); and

 - Exercise direction over the day-to-day operations of the activity or function.

-The beneficiary must have worked as an executive or manager for the foreign related company for at least one year out of the past three, and the foreign and US companies must have a qualifying relationship:
+The beneficiary must have worked as an executive or manager for the foreign-related company for at least one year out of the past three, and the foreign and US companies must have a qualifying relationship: